Alnarra/WaySouls/readme.md

 	- Witchery Silver now only set to be Embers Silver
 	- AbyssalCraft iron plate and Immersive Engineering Iron Rod should no longer have conflicting Recipes
 	- Rustic Stake and Quark Vertical Wooden slabs should no longer be in conflict
+	- Copper, Lead, Silver, and Aluminum ore can now be used in the starlight infuser
+	- Animania Milks can now be used in the recipe for the Milk Jar

 Patch 0.3.1
 --------------------